Access Restrict by IP

 - Repeat Step 3 for each rule to be created.

-- Click UPDATE to apply the rules to the STRATUS instance.
+- Click UPDATE to apply the rules to the STRATUS environment.

 To illustrate how to use this feature, the following are example scenarios.